 Hazard trees are dead or dying trees at risk of injuring people because of their proximity to public trails and park facilities.
 Hazard tree removal is a priority maintenance need of the NC State Park system because of severe storms in recent years.

-This year launched a new partnership between CTNC and the NC Division of Parks to employ a chain saw certified crew to address hazardous tree removal within state parks.
+This year launched a new partnership between CTNC and the N.C.
+Division of Parks to employ a chainsaw-certified crew to address hazardous tree removal within state parks.
 NC Crew 1 spent their first week doing trail work in heat indexes well over 100°, filling in “the biggest hole known to human existence” caused by flooding at Cliffs of the Neuse State Park.
 They followed up by completing a North Carolina State Park chainsaw certification course at Morrow Mountain State Park.
-The crew returned to Cliffs of the Neuse State Park to use their new chain saw skills to remove hazard trees along the park’s hiking trails.
-The crew also spent weeks supporting the Parks staff at Jones Lake State Park and Lake Waccamaw State Park.
+The crew returned to Cliffs of the Neuse State Park to use their new chainsaw skills to remove hazard trees along the park’s hiking trails.
+The crew also spent weeks supporting parks staff at Jones Lake State Park and Lake Waccamaw State Park.

 In addition to getting paid hourly, the crew members will receive an AmeriCorps education award at the end of their service.
 This education award can be used to pay higher education or training institution expenses or to repay qualified student loans.
 The members will also gain valuable job qualifications with the chainsaw certification they obtained.
 One member has plans to apply for a wildland fire fighting position after he completes his NCYCC season.

-Not only has the crew visited some of our states most celebrated state parks, but they also used their free-time to eat some local bar-b-cue, visit the North Carolina Aquarium, and attend the Eno River Festival.
+Not only has the crew visited some of our states most celebrated state parks, but they also used their free-time to eat some local barbeque, visit the North Carolina Aquarium and attend the Eno River Festival.

-This partnership was made possible thanks to legislation introduced by Representative Jimmy Dixon, with the support of Rep. Chuck McGrady and Senator Harry Brown, during the 2017 Legislative Session.
+This partnership was made possible thanks to legislation introduced by Representative Jimmy Dixon, with the support of Representative Chuck McGrady and Senator Harry Brown, during the 2017 legislative session.